Arizona Licensing Information

 HAAZ may be able to help you if you desire to move your state forward, or to use the Arizona law as a base.

-You may still practice homeopathy in Arizona under the Arizona Exemption to the Law; being licensed is NOT required.
+You may still practice homeopathy in Arizona under the Arizona Exemption to the Law; being licensed is NOT required for practice in Arizona.

 Pursuant to section 32-2912, subsection B means the practice of medicine in which the person purports to diagnose, treat or correct actual or imagined human diseases, injuries, ailments, infirmities, and deformities of a physical or mental origin by means of homeopathy or nutrition.